yunfei-teng/PyTorch-Tutorial-Spring-2018/README.md

 PyTorch tutorial codes for Advanced Machine Learning, Spring 2018.

 ## Notes:
 We have 2 recitations in total.
+All the codes are inspired by [PyTorch official examples](https://github.com/pytorch/examples).

 ### Recitation 1:
 1. cosine_sim: Calculating cosine similarity of vectors.